 Are you the parent of an infant, toddler, or preschooler?
 If you are, are you also in the process of planning a trip that requires air travel?
 If you are, you may be dreading your upcoming flight.
 After all, complications are all that many parents can think of.
 With that said, there are a number of ways that you can make flying with your young children not only easy, but fun as well.

-For children under two years of age, you will first want to examine the pros and cons of getting them their own seat.
-Many airlines allow children under two to sit on the lap of an adult.
-Getting an extra seat for a child under two will cost money, but you may be able to get a small discount when contacting the airline in question.
+For children under 2 years of age, you will first want to examine the pros and cons of getting them their own seat.
+Many airlines allow children younger than 2 to sit on the lap of an adult.
+Getting an extra seat for the child will mean spending more money, but you may be able to get a small discount when contacting the airline in question.
 On the other hand, you will be able to have your own seat, which will be nice.
 Most car seats can fit into airline seats.
 Speaking of which, if you need to bring a car seat or a stroller, it will need to be scanned by airport security.

 As for strollers, they are a good idea, even for children who can walk.
 Most parents of toddlers are urged to give them a close look.
 Most airlines will require you to hand over your stroller before boarding a plane.
 Once you arrive at your destination, your stroller should be waiting for you at the gate.
 Using a stroller makes it easy for you to move around the airport and quickly.
 This is ideal if you must hurry, like if you have short layovers.